sa-tre/satre-specification/docs/source/faqs.md

 (support_federation)=

-## Does SATRE support federation, interoperability, and related work?
+## Does SATRE describe approaches to TRE federation or interoperability of TREs?

-No, however SATRE can form the foundation for future standards and guidance on federation, interoperability, etc.
+No, however it's intended that SATRE could form the foundation for future standards and guidance on federation, interoperability, and related work.

 <!-- If you are interested in getting involved in these discussion please .... contact DARE?
 A federation WG?
 Another project?
 UKTRE mailing list? -->